 Below are seven things that Rick and Sandy would have found helpful when searching for a good window installer.
 The first three have to do with finding a reputable company that you can trust to install your windows.
-The last four points detail the proper installation of a new window; your contractor should follow these general steps, if she/he knows what they’re doing.
+The last four points detail the proper installation of a new window; your contractor should follow these general steps, if they know what they’re doing.

 Another sign of an established business is an office with a showroom.
 Not only does this make it easier for you to see your windows before having them installed, it’s also a good sign that the company is committed to sticking around for the long term.

-- Labour Warranty: This is the installer’s guarantee on their workmanship and is separate from the window manufacturer’s warranty on their product.
-When a company that has been around for a long time provides a longer warranty (i.e. 5-10 years) on their labour, this is a good sign that they do good work; if they didn’t they would have to spend countless hours going back to fix previous jobs.
+This is the installer’s guarantee on their workmanship and is separate from the window manufacturer’s warranty on their product.
+When a company that has been around for a long time provides a longer warranty (i.e., five to 10 years) on their labour, this is a good sign that they do good work; if they didn’t, they would have to spend countless hours going back to fix previous jobs.
 To ensure that a company honours their warranty, check their references and their Better Business Bureau (BBB) rating.